mattchoo2/tuyaenergymetercostMY/README.md

  3. Input sensor = choose the new kWh entity
  4. Reset cycle = day or month accordingly
  5. Periodically resetting = ON
+ 6. Offset = you can use this to match data to your energy bill cycle (i keep to zero for ease of reference)

  ### Power Cost (MYR) per day or per month